Add WordPress SSL and Move from HTTP to HTTPS

 Check Whether an SSL Certificate is Available

-The first thing to do is to find out whether an SSL certificate is available for your website or not.
+The first step is to determine whether an SSL certificate is available for your website.

-There is a quick way to check this: Try entering https://your-site.com instead of the original HTTP URL http://your-site.com.
-You should see the padlock to the left of the URL bar, which will show more information about the certificate when you click on it.
+A quick way to check this is to enter https://your-site.com instead of the original HTTP URL, http://your-site.com.
+You should see the padlock to the left of the URL bar, showing more information about the certificate when you click on it.

 An SSL Certificate is Available

-If this process works, you already have an active SSL certificate, but your WordPress site does not make use of it and only takes effect if someone explicitly calls your page via the https: // link.
+If this process works, you already have an active SSL certificate, but your WordPress site does not use it.
+It only takes effect if someone explicitly calls your page via the https: // link.

-In the next step, you will learn how to set up the SSL certificate on your WordPress site correctly.
+In the next step, you will learn how to correctly set up the SSL certificate on your WordPress site.

 An SSL Certificate is not available.